Model Context Protocol

 You'll complete the following to successfully launch your MCP implementation:

-Step 1: Construct a flow
+Step 1: Create flow

 Begin by identifying the tasks your conversational AI application will automate and organize them into individual topics handled by flows.
 Determine the sequence of steps and messaging that the conversational application follows to assist a user with the task.
 The conversation workflow is assembled in a flow's Canvas with a pattern of nodes similar to a flow diagram.